Nutritionist Resume Example

 Add a work experience section.
 Be specific-mention client loads, the types of programs you run, or how many people you’ve coached.
 Numbers make your impact clear.

 Don’t skip certifications and education.
-Put your degrees, special trainings, and credentials like Certified Nutrition Specialist (CNS) or ACE Health Coach right after your experience.
+Put your degrees, special trainings, and credentials like Certified Nutrition Specialist (CNS) or ACE Health Coach right after your experience, similar to what you'd see in a property management accountant cover letter.

 Keep your resume to one page if you have under 10 years of experience.
 This helps hiring managers see your strengths fast-most spend less than 7 seconds on each resume.